C. S. Ratnasabhapathy Mudaliar

 Diwan Bahadur Chinna Seevaram Ratnasabhapathy Mudaliar was an Indian industrialist and politician who served as a member of the Madras Legislative Council from 1926 to 1936.
 His family hails from Seevaram village near Cheyyar of North Arcot district.

 Personal life

 Ratnasabhapathy Mudaliar was born on 9 March 1886, into a wealthy family in business in Coimbatore.

 Career

 He was educated at Coimbatore and served as a member of the Coimbatore Municipal Council from 1906 to 1926 serving as its Chairman from 1921 to 1936.

 Ratnasabhapathy Mudaliar was an active Indian independence activist and collected funds for V. O. Chidambaram Pillai's Swadeshi Steam Navigation Company.

 Awards and titles

 He was awarded the Dewan Bahadur title, in honour of his contributions to the city and the country.

-He was also appointed an Officer of the Order of the British Empire.

 Legacy

-A key area in Coimbatore city R.S.
-Puram is named after him for his contributions to the city.
-A street in also named after him as DB road (Dewan Bahadur).
+A key area in Coimbatore city R. S. Puram is named after him for his contributions to the city.
+A street in also named after him as DB Road (Dewan Bahadur).